Fun Facts About Jupiter: The Biggest Planet in the Solar System

 How many rings does Jupiter have?

-Jupiter has four rings: the closest to the planet faint halo ring, a relatively bright but very thin main ring, and two wide and thick gossamer rings — the Amalthea and the Thebe.
+Jupiter has four rings: a faint halo ring (the closest to the planet), a relatively bright but very thin main ring, and two wide and thick gossamer rings — the Amalthea and the Thebe.
 The last two are named after the moons of whose material they consist.
 You can take a closer look at the Jovian ring system mosaic to understand the Jovian ring system better.

 Are Jupiter's rings visible?